google-deepmind/mujoco/doc/XMLreference.rst

 .. _equality-connect-body1:

-:at:`body1`: :at-val:`string, required`
+:at:`body1`: :at-val:`string, optional`
    Name of the first body participating in the constraint.
+Either this attribute and :at:`anchor` must be specified, or :at:`site1` and :at:`site2` must be specified.

 .. _equality-connect-body2: